CosmoGridCollab/CosmoGridCollab.github.io/files_docs.md

 - `realization`: each independent or quasi-independent realization for the given cosmology.
 This can be from a single, replicated N-body run, or using the shell permutation scheme

+## Simulation datasets

+Here we describe the available simulations datasets.
+The main one is the `raw` dataset.
+It was created during the Fluri et al. 2022 (F22) project for the KiDS-1000 analysis, but can be used for other new projects.

-## Raw lightcone shells
+### Raw lightcone shells

 The raw lightcone shells are stored in `CosmoGrid/raw` and contain: raw shells with nside=2048, snapshot halo catalogs, full sky shells at nside=512 with and without baryonification.
-They were created during the Fluri et al. 2022 (F22) project for the KiDS-1000 analysis, but can be used for other new projects.
 The raw grid has been assigned baryon feedback parameters as in F22, but one can re-do this and apply a new different baryon feedback model, if needed.

 | file name                               | file content  | comments      |
 | -------------                           | ------------- | ------------- |